kubernetes/contributor-site/content/en/blog/2024/contribute-as-sig-docs-reviewer.md

 Today, contributing to open source extends far beyond the realm of coding.
-It's an inclusive journey that welcomes the diverse skills of all who wish to be part of it.
+It's an inclusive journey that welcomes the diverse skills of all who wish to be a part of it.
 Whether you're a seasoned developer or someone whose strengths lie outside traditional programming, your contributions hold immense value.

-Imagine yourself embarking on a journey that leverages your expertise and love for free software to strengthen your capabilities and strengthen the very foundation of the Kubernetes ecosystem.
+Imagine yourself embarking on a journey that leverages your expertise and love for free software to enhance your capabilities and strengthen the very foundation of the Kubernetes ecosystem.
 This is a real opportunity for you to shine, to make an indelible mark on a project that powers some of the most critical infrastructure in the world today.